 - Know the warning signs of your spouse’s stress response.
 Not only is it important to understand your own unique response to stress, but also to know your partner’s.
 What are those warning signs you start to see when he or she is stressing out?
 Are they physical signs such as clenching their jaw or balling their fists?
 Are they behavioral, such as getting short or snippy or compulsive list-making?
 Whatever they are, paying attention and simply being aware can make you more sensitive to their needs, and a better support system.

 Taking the time to increase your presence in your relationship and to enjoy the little things together can make all the difference in creating a stronger and more resilient marriage.
-If you’re a service member, military spouse or caregiver, we encourage you to consider our Resilient Warrior and Resilient Family programs – 6-week programs that teach empirically-proven resiliency and coping skills to invoke your body’s natural relaxation response.
-Sign up for the next available cohort here.

 Your marriage will not be defined by the size of your struggles, but by the size of your commitment to overcome those struggles together. – Dave Willis